enkb123/rosetta-io/rosetta-site/content/IO_Operations/docs/streaming_pipe_in_and_out.md

 # streaming_pipe_in_and_out

-Test that named pipe can be read line by line and can write to output pipe without waiting for all lines to arrive
+Read line by line from a named pipe and write to another named pipe

 ## Python